levabala/google-define/README.md

 - [ ] mobile layout
 - [ ] spelling training
 - [x] exclude definitions mentioning the word itself in the guess training
+- [ ] recognision of a word does not always work
+- [ ] timeout for pronunciation